-Whenever the amount of memory for data is not sufficient (i.e. for data loghin systems or special applications), it is always possible to connect external memory devices (with SRAM, EEPROM, FLASH, EPROM technologies) through the efficient expansion BUS and/or the comfortable I2C BUS interface of the card (please see propers paragraphs).
+Whenever the amount of memory for data is not sufficient (i.e. for data loghin systems or special applications), it is always possible to connect external memory devices (with SRAM, EEPROM, FLASH, EPROM technologies) through the efficient I2C BUS interface of the card (please see propers paragraphs).